KDE/documentation-develop-kde-org/HIG/source/index.rst

       currently happening, and what has just happened.
 The user should never feel at the mercy of the tool.
 Give the user the final say.
-   -  *Be flexible.* - Provide sensible defaults but consider optional functionality and customization options that do not interfere with the primary task.
+   -  *Be flexible.* - Provide sensible defaults but consider optional functionality and customization options that don't interfere with the primary task.

 .. note::